 DYRK1A

-Below is a summary for the DYRK1A gene observed in research publications.
-This is not meant to take the place of medical advice.
+The information for this summary of DYRK1A-related syndrome comes from research publications.
+This is not meant to take the place of medical advice

-Access the full gene guide, which includes more information, such as chance of having another child with this condition, or specialists to consider for people with this condition.
+The online Gene Guide includes more information about DYRK1A such as the chance of having another child with this condition, behavior and development concerns linked to DYRK1A-related syndrome or specialists to consider for people with this condition.
+Share this resource with family members or your clinical providers.

 What is DYRK1A-Related Syndrome?